|

 or

 plastic-tanked blue TTR.
-Karl Barker of
+Totally

-Karen Bunker has also found a source of TTR decals at
+Karen Bunker has found another

 supplier at